karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

   - Acceptance: App.ts ~≤ 200 LOC; strict TS and lint clean.

 ## Completed (recent)

+30. Expose buildSafeDefaults helper

+- Exported buildSafeDefaults from the customization barrel and top-level index.
+- Implemented as a thin alias for buildDefaultPhases; suitable for replace scenarios.
+- Added unit tests to assert invariants and Zod step inclusion with schemas.
+- Acceptance: typecheck/lint/test/build/package all green.

 29. Knip — unlisted binaries resolved